Vtrolia/Networking.h/README.md

 # Networking.h

 A simple library of functions to make network programming in C much easier, now with SSL/TLS Support with OpenSSL!
 Just make sure you have it installed, as I learned that lesson the hard way.
-If you don't want to use SSL/TLS or just want a more basic approach, you can go to [the branch without OpenSSL.](https://github.com/Vtrolia/Networking.h/tree/no-SSL-support)

 ## Example Code: